ruarfff/ruarfff-site/posts/get-started-with-mastadon/index.md

   - fediverse
 ---

 If you go to a social media site like Twitter, you set up an account and just start using it.
-Mastodon is like Twitter in functionality but very different in how it works.
+Mastodon is like Twitter in as lot of ways but very different in how it works.
 One key difference is Mastodon is a protocol for building social media sites rather than being the site.

 Because Mastodon is a protocol, there are many sites using it.
 It is possible to interact with any of them using a Mastodon client.
 They are all compatible with eachother because of the protocol.
 This setup has become known as the Fediverse.
 It's even possible for you to [set up your own Mastodon server](https://docs.joinmastodon.org/user/run-your-own/) or build your own client.